 ATI's disability accommodation procedure is a collaborative and interactive process between the student and the school.
 ATI designates the Campus Director as the school's Section 504/ADA Coordinator.
 The student will meet with the Campus Director or with their Academic Director on campus (or over the phone) for the student to request and submit the school's Accommodations Request form and discuss disability related needs.
 The Campus Director and Academic Director are available to the student to assist with questions and provide assistance in filling out the Accommodations Request form.
-The student will need to submit a completed Accommodations Request for review.
+The student will need to submit a completed Accommodations Request form and documentation of their medical condition to the Campus Director or their Academic Director who will submit it to the Compliance Officer for review.
 The documentation of a medical condition may be from a licensed medical doctor, psychologist, audiologist, speech pathologist, registered nurse, licensed clinical social worker, marriage and family therapist, rehabilitation counselor, physical therapist, learning disability specialist, or other appropriate health professional.
 This documentation should verify the medical condition and suggest appropriate accommodations for the student.
 The requesting student will receive a Response to Reasonable Accommodation Request (the "Response") from the Compliance